 Indicator light Color Indicates

-Power (front panel) White The Xserve is turned on.
+On/standby White The Xserve is turned on.

-White pulsing The Xserve is in sleep.
+(front panel) White pulsing The Xserve is in sleep.

 Enclosure lock Yellow The lock is engaged.

 When the enclosure is locked (the light is on), the Xserve might not recognize a keyboard, mouse, or hot-pluggable storage device, depending on a security preference.
-For information, see "Controlling a Keyboard and Mouse" on page 19.
+For information, see "Controlling a Keyboard and Mouse" on page 21.